From Joomla! Documentation

-The development of Joomla! itself is carried out by the Production Working Groups and third party developers.
+The development of Joomla! itself is carried out by the Production Department and third party developers.
 This page is a starting point for developers interested in the development of components, modules, plugins and templates.

-The development of Joomla itself is carried out by Production Working Groups and third party developers.
+The development of Joomla itself is carried out by Production Department and third party developers.
 For more information about Joomla! core development, how to contribute to code to core, or becoming more involved with the core code, you should go to Joomla!
 Code Contributors.

 There are several ways of setting up your workstation in for Joomla! development.
 Some suggestions can be found at Setting up your workstation for Joomla development.

 Documentation on the Joomla!
 API can assist with becoming familiar with the foundations of the Joomla! code base.